My name is Takeshi. I am the founder of Lifecycle. We help startups succeed with better product development, and marketing.

-After a long banking career, I started my startup marketing life in 2011, first involved in a portfolio of Maker Movement type of startups, and the last three years as the business guy for Singapore based fintech Canopy.
+After a long banking career, I started my startup entrepreneurship life in 2011, first involved in a portfolio of Maker Movement type of startups, and the last three years as the business guy for Singapore based fintech Canopy.

-I am now in the third chapter of my life as a startup marketer.
+I am now in the third chapter of my life as a startup coach.
 Startups fail at an alarmingly high rate, some even saying at a rate of 95% (other studies say 75%~90%).
 They fail from a combination of reasons, but it’s usually from one form or another of marketing flop.
 All successful startups got their marketing right.
 You need to get your product right, but right with the market.

 I find startup marketing challenging on three aspects.
 Here are my thoughts.